What is reducetarianism?

 How are reducetarians different than flexitarians?

-While flexitarians primarily eat plants with the occasional inclusion of meat, reducetarians mindfully and gradually reduce their consumption of meat with respect to their own diet.
+While flexitarians primarily eat plants with the occasional inclusion of meat, eggs, and dairy, reducetarians mindfully and gradually reduce their consumption of these animal products with respect to their own diet.

 Are vegans and vegetarians also reducetarians?